 From the rugged geologic features and the countless Hohokam petroglyphs dotting the canyon walls of the White Tank Mountain Regional Park (WTMRP) to the lush riparian habitat of Spur Cross Ranch Conservation Area (SCRCA) and its many prehistoric ruins, the land forms our identity as a region.
 The County is home to one of the most diverse ecosystems in the world.
 The area is also rich in ranching, farming, and mining history.
 Lake Pleasant is located in the northwest valley and provides abundant water, which is the lifeblood of central Arizona.
 MCPRD currently manages eight (8) regional parks, two (2) conservation/preserve areas, one (1) education center, two (2) concession parks, and one (1) regional park under development (Figure 1).
-Appendix A provides a detailed overview of each property in the park system.
+Appendix A reflects an overview map, and Appendix B provides a detailed overview of each property in the park system.